jpswade/jpswade.github.io/_posts/2017-02-20-that-testing-pyramid.md

 So where does testing fit into the process?

-This is how [Dan North](https://dannorth.net/2016/04/20/awa-interview/), who developed the BDD methodology puts it;
+[Dan North](https://dannorth.net/2016/04/20/awa-interview/), who developed the BDD methodology, explains where testing fits into the process;

     "A common approach I see, and one advocated by many agile methods, is a “testing pyramid”, with lots of unit tests at the bottom, a smaller number of acceptance tests as the middle layer, and a small amount of manual testing to top off the pyramid"